comp-physics/PyQBMMlib/README.md

 ```
 When compared to QBMMlib, PyQBMMlib offers significantly decreased time to solution (when using Numba).

+PyQBMMlib is used to train new QBMMs based on neural networks in [this paper](https://arxiv.org/abs/2110.01374).

 ## Authors:

 * [Spencer H. Bryngelson](https://comp-physics.group) (Georgia Tech)